How to Make a Game Play Again in Python

 In this tutorial, you learned how to:

-• Play several games in a row using a while loop
+- Play several games in a row using a

-• Make clean upwards your code with Enum and functions
+loop - Make clean upwards your code with

 These tools will go along to assist you throughout your many programming adventures.
 If you have any questions, then feel complimentary to attain out in the comments section below.